Ireland in 2057: Projections using a Geographically Diverse Dynamic Microsimulation: Introduction

 \section{Introduction}

 Microsimulation models are powerful tools for analysing and projecting demographic and socioeconomic changes at the individual level.
 By simulating life events such as births, deaths, and migration these models provide nuanced insights into the dynamics that shape populations over time.
-In 1957, \citet{orcutt1957firstMicrosim} outlined the limitations of macro-scale economic systems, and how micro-scale systems addressed many of those challenges, Since then, microsimulations have been deployed to tackle a wide range of issues including health \citep{wu2022GB, may2022healthIreland}, income \citep{odonoghue2021incomeCovid, emmenegger2024IncomeGermany} and demography \citep{demosimCanada2016, munnich2021Germany}.
+In 1957, \citet{orcutt1957firstMicrosim} outlined the limitations of macro-scale economic systems, and how micro-scale systems addressed many of those challenges, Since then, microsimulations have been deployed to tackle a wide range of issues including health \citep{wu2022GB, may2022healthIreland}, income \citep{odonoghue2021incomeCovid, emmenegger2024IncomeGermany} and demography \citep{demosimCanada2025, munnich2021Germany}.
 In recent times, there has been a particular increase in the number of papers being published in the dynamic microsimulation sub-field \citep{odonoghue2025survey}.
 Dynamic microsimulations involve simulating individual units over time to analyse the temporal effect on the topic in question.

 As outlined by \citet{odonoghue2025survey}, they can be distinguished by three broad modelling choices: discrete or continuous time, aligned or non-aligned and open or closed systems.
-DYNASIM \citep{urban2016dynasim}, DEMOSIM \citep{demosimCanada2016}, and MikroSim \citep{munnich2021Germany} are closed, aligned and discrete, while models such as LifePaths \citep{spielauer2013Lifepaths} are open, non-aligned and continuous.
+DYNASIM \citep{urban2016dynasim}, DEMOSIM \citep{demosimCanada2025}, and MikroSim \citep{munnich2021Germany} are closed, aligned and discrete, while models such as LifePaths \citep{spielauer2013Lifepaths} are open, non-aligned and continuous.
 There are strengths and limitations of each approach but detailed analysis of these is beyond the scope of this paper.
 However, there is rarely an equal amount of data available that is suitable for both approaches.
 Thus, the type of model implemented is largely decided by what type of model could leverage the most data (and therefore be both most complex and most realistic).
-Many of the previous dynamic simulation models have been developed by national institutions like Statistique Canada \citep{demosimCanada2016} or the Urban Institute \citep{urban2016dynasim} and are proprietary.
+However, as noted by \citet{vanImhoff1998specificationRandomness}, it must be mentioned for each explanatory variable added to the model, the degree of randomness of the outputs grows.
+Many of the previous dynamic simulation models have been developed by national institutions like Statistics Canada \citep{demosimCanada2025} or the Urban Institute \citep{urban2016dynasim} and are not publicly available.
 There has been a push in recent times towards open source models to allow users to modify code and simulation scenarios for their purposes \citep{bronka2025SimPaths}.